karunashakar07042021-arch/Excel-Perfume-Dashboard/README.md

 Dataset is in the Csv format after lodaing the dataset into excel using getdata and after using power query we use to cleaning the dataset.
 Dataset totally conation 1001 rows with 10 columns and most of the coulmns are  in messy form.
 # Data Cleaning:
-Data Cleanig process is started based on the stockholders requriments and missing values in aggreation values is replace by impute
+Data Cleanig process is started based on the stockholders requriments and missing values in aggreation values is replace by impute method.
+Date Coumn is changed into right format and Using  **Z-Score** Method Finding out the outliers in the Sales Column and finding Sales Column by Multiple the Sold*Unit price and Using Data Validation for finding out the excat values by using forumula  Like Xlookup,Vlookup,Hlookup.
+Making proper formatting the Categorial Column  into right format.

 # Key Analytical Insights:
     1.Top Perfume Types and Brands.